bor0/gidti/manuscript/chapter4.md

     Cons  : (x : Nat) -> (xs : MyVect len) -> MyVect (S len)
 ```

-We created a new type called `MyVect` which accepts a natural number `n` and returns a `Type`, that is joined with two type constructors:
+We created a new type called `MyVect` which accepts a natural number `n` and returns a `Type`, that is joined with two value constructors:

 1. `Empty` - which is just the empty list
 1. `Cons : (x : Nat) -> (xs : MyVect len) -> MyVect (S len)` - which, given a natural number `x` and a list `xs` of length `len`, will return a list of length `S len`, that is, `len + 1`.